ASP.NET Core Authentication Using ASP.NET Core Identity

 > donet new WebApplication1 --auth Individual

-The template adds following code to ConfigureServices method of the startup class.
+The template adds the following code to the ConfigureServices method of the startup class.
 This code is to add the identity service to our application.
-In this code, I am using "services.AddDefaultIdentity" method that adds the default identity system configuration for specific user.
+In this code, I am using the "services.AddDefaultIdentity" method that adds the default identity system configuration for specific users.

 public void ConfigureServices(IServiceCollection services)